9 Best Ways to Prevent Debit Card Fraud

 The Current State of Card Fraud

 Debit card fraud continues to claim more victims every year.
 Javelin Strategy and Research estimates that 16.7 million U.S. consumers experienced fraud in 2017.
+In this article, we’ll go over tips for preventing debit card fraud.

 The Cost of Card Fraud